awsles/AzureExtensions/Ax.Cosmos/README.md

 The .NET team has created a bulk executor library for Cosmos but this 1st cut of the module is itself in powershell so cannot yet take advantage.

-* The **Invoke-RestMethod** cmdlet has an unexplainable lag, as if the requests are being serialized.
+* The PowerShell **Invoke-RestMethod** cmdlet has an unexplainable lag, as if the requests are being serialized.
+In fairness, this could be resolved by re-implementing this module in C#.

 Some benchmarks using Ax.Cosmos and the **Test-BulkInsert.ps1** script for insertion of 1,000 items with a database container configured for Throughput of 20,000 (RU/s).
 For this version, the concurrent jobs is set to 50.